ManageIQ/manageiq.org/README.md

 Once you do, simply run `./setup.sh`.

-## Step 3 to ∞: Runn a local server
+## Step 3 to ∞: Run a local server

 1. Type `./run-server.sh`